matthiask/django-cte-forest/README.md

     pip install django-cte-trees

-Include the cte_tree module as an application in your Django project through the INSTALLED_APPS list in your settings::
+Include the cte_forest module as an application in your Django project through the INSTALLED_APPS list in your settings::

     INSTALLED_APPS = (
         ...,
-        'cte_tree',
+        'cte_forest',
         ...,
     )